XarkLabs/Xosera/REFERENCE.md

 With the available `MOVE` variants, the copper can directly MOVE to the following:

 - Any Xosera XR register (including the copper control register)
-- Xosera tile memory (or font memory - #TODO: except last 1KW, this limitation may be removed in the future).
+- Xosera tile memory (or font memory).
 - Xosera color memory
 - Xosera copper memory